-Part 1: Your Walk With God
+Part 1: God Shows The Way

 Every close relationship between two persons requires regular, two-way communication.
 Without this, such a relationship cannot last.
 Marriage is a good example.
 A man and a woman may enter into marriage with a real love for each other and a sincere desire to make their marriage a success.
 But if they do not establish and maintain regular, free communication between themselves, their marriage will soon begin to break down.
 The same is true of the Christian’s relationship to God.
 Without regular, open, two-way communication, it will never succeed.
 We must learn both to speak regularly to God and to let God speak regularly to us.

 How does God speak to us?
 Primarily through His written Word—the Bible.
 The Bible is the basis of all that God has to say generally to all believers.
 Beyond this, God has specific things which He wishes to say to each of us individually.
 But we have no right to expect to hear from God in a special, individual way if we do not carefully search out all that God has to say to all of us generally in the Bible.

 The Bible is both the basis of all true communication from God and the standard by which any other form of communication must be tested.
 However, merely reading the Bible by itself is not sufficient.
 In 2 Corinthians 3:6Paul says, “The letter kills, but the Spirit gives life.”
 Apart from the Holy Spirit, all that we see in front of our eyes on the pages of the Bible is dead letters.
 But when these letters become the channel of the Holy Spirit, we no longer merely see them.
 We hear them in our heart as God’s own voice, speaking to us directly and personally.